 Powder Dry Mixing - Ribbon blender

 Ribbon mixers are very widespread in process industries for bulk solids dry Mixing.
 Although other Mixers designs exist which are over-performing ribbon blenders in some areas (mixing speed, hygienic design...), ribbon blenders are still a very simple and robust solution to mix dry materials offering decent mixing performances which are sufficient for many applications.
-It is not rare to have 40-50 years old ribbon blenders in factories, still perfectly operational.
-Many companies propose ribbon blenders, from few hundreds liters to several cubic meters.
+It is not rare to have 40-50 years old industrial ribbon blenders in factories, still perfectly operational.
+Many manufacturers propose industrial ribbon blenders, from few hundreds liters to several cubic meters.

 This webpage is focusing in the detail design of ribbon mixers.

 Ribbon blenders are convective mixers.
 The mixture movement is forced by the rotation of the ribbon which is circulating the product in 2 directions : the ribbon is actually made in 2 parts, 1 external ribbon circulates the product in 1 direction while another ribbon located inside the 1st one moves the product in the other direction (it can be possible to have even more complex profiles to attempt optimizing the mixing efficiency and thus the mixing time).
 By mixing enough time, those 2 axial movement, coupled with some radial movement (blades "cutting" the material when rotating), will allow to reach the required degree of homogeneity.
 The twist of the helix must be studied by the manufacturer so that the direction in which the outer ribbons is pushing is towards the outlet valve of the mixer, if it is not the case, good discharging rate of the mixer cannot be achieved.